-In deciding whether to make special educational provision, the teacher and SENDCo consider all of the information gathered from within the school about the student's progress, alongside national data, and expectations of progress.
+In deciding whether to make special educational provision, the teacher and SENCo consider all of the information gathered from within the school about the student's progress, alongside national data and expectations of progress.
 This includes high quality and accurate formative assessment, using effective tools and early assessment materials.
 For higher levels of need, we draw on more specialised assessments from external agencies and professionals.

 This information gathering includes an early discussion with the student and their parents/carers.
-These early discussions aim to develop a good understanding of the student's areas of strength and difficulty, the parents/carers concerns, the agreed outcomes sought for the student and the next steps-
+These early discussions aim to develop a good understanding of the student's areas of strength and difficulty, the parents/carers concerns, the agreed outcomes sought for the student and the next steps.
+A short note of these early discussions is added to the student's record on the school information system and given to the parents/carers.